- A study found people could predict whether someone was unfaithful with better-than-chance accuracy by watching a 5-minute video of the couple.

 Can we tell if someone is unfaithful to a partner just by watching the couple communicate with each other?
 A new study suggests that we may in fact be able to pick up clues of infidelity by watching couples interact for only a few minutes.

-We are actually surprisingly good at determining others’ personality from just a “thin slice” of behavior.
+We are actually surprisingly good at determining others’ personalities from just a “thin slice” of behavior.
 In one study, students who watched silent, nine-second clips of professors lecturing were able to predict, with some accuracy, their actual students’ evaluations of their teaching.1 A brief two-second glance at someone’s photo was enough for people to successfully determine if they had a violent past.2 Dozens of other studies have confirmed the surprising accuracy of our snap judgments.

 Researchers have suggested that our ability to make these somewhat accurate judgments quickly is automatic and adaptive.3 One instance of the adaptive value of making accurate snap judgments is in detecting infidelity.4 If you want to make sure your mate is not cheating, it helps to be able to spot a cheater.